2023: The Good, The Bad, The Surprising, & The Disappointing

 Iron Flame (Empyrean, Book 2) by Rebecca Yarros

-A 200 page too long disappointment.
-Never has second book syndrome come down on a series so badly.
-It tried to do so much and failed at every turn.
-The biggest question is: How does a book have so much going on and yet have nothing happen?
+Bloated by nearly 200 unnecessary pages, this sequel is a prime case of second book syndrome at its worst.
+It tries to do so much and fails at every turn.
+The biggest question is: how can a book have so much happening and yet go absolutely nowhere?
 SEE FULL REVIEW.

 Dishonorable Mention